bowman2001/perplexdoc/content/doc/attribute/howto.md

 ### Kinds of Attributes

 Class attributes
 : Usually, they style an element and refer to a CSS class.
 We can use the long form following the HTML syntax --- like `class="name"`.
-The short alternative is the CSS syntax: `.name`.
+Short alternative CSS syntax: `.name`.

 Identification attributes
 : Usually, they serve as anchors and need to be unique.
 Again, we can use `id="identifier"` or short `#identifier`.